Medically reviewed on January 30, 2018.

-Methoxsalen is a naturally occurring substance that is reactive to light.
-It works by enhancing the body's sensitivity to ultraviolet light A (UVA).
+Methoxsalen works by enhancing the body's sensitivity to ultraviolet light A (UVA).

 Methoxsalen may also be used for purposes not listed in this medication guide.

-You should not use this medication if you are allergic to methoxsalen, or if you have:
+You should not use this medicine if you are allergic to methoxsalen or similar medicines, or if you have:

 damage to the lenses of your eyes caused by surgery, injury, or genetic condition.